coveo/source.coveo.com/_posts/2021-06-21-partial-sku-search.md

     log(str(e))
 {% endhighlight %}

-__Note__: we strongly recommend using a minimum of 3 characters for SKU decomposition.
+*NOTE*: we strongly recommend using a minimum of 3 characters for SKU decomposition.

 To get this code to access your fields, set `sku_meta` to your original or existing SKU field and `sku_field` to the new field you created to hold the list of partial values.
 In our example, we used: